Zenny00/REU-Oyster_Orientation/docs/GettingStarted.md

 To run inference using your weights or the weights provided run the following command.

-python detect.py --weight *path the weights* --source *path the image or video* --conf-thres *minimum confidence value i.e. 0.5* --line-thickness *thickness of the box borders* --device *0, 1, 2, cpu*
+python detect.py --weight *path to weights* --source *path to image or video* --conf-thres *minimum confidence value i.e. 0.5* --line-thickness *thickness of the box borders* --device *0, 1, 2, cpu*

 The output of model inference will be saved to runs/detect/exp